Greenville, NC

 What is a feral cat?

-A "feral" cat is a cat who originated from a domestic cat who was likely lost or abandoned at some point in their life and has since learned to live outdoors.
-Most feral cats have very little human contact.
+A "feral" cat is a cat who is unsocialized and originated from a domestic cat who was born in the wild, lost, or abandoned and has since learned to live outdoors.
+Most feral cats have very little to no human contact.

 What is Trap-Neuter-Return (TNR) and How Does it Work?